 The middle section of the apparatus shows the regularized forms of each word, although the original spellings can be shown by clicking on the link that turns them on.
-By having the information in three different formats, we seek to facilitate its comprehension and to make the data easily digestible.
+By having the information in three different formats, it becomes more readily comprehensible and digestible.